oa-333/elog/README.md

 - user: The user name used to connect to the database
 - passwd: The password used to connect to the database (for security put the configuration file in a directory with restricted access)
 - insert_query: The query used to insert a log record into the database
-- queue_batch_size: When this is present a queued log target is used
-- queue_timeout_millis: Specifies the timeout used by the queued log target

-In the example above, queue_batch_size and queue_timeout_millis are not related to the database target specification,
-and their presence only configures a compound log target (namely, a queued log target over a database lgo target).

 When using the db scheme, the conn_string and insert_query components are mandatory.
 The following parameters are optional for database target configuration: